chains-project/bacardi/results/results_baseline_cot_buggy_line/qwen-qwen2.5-32b-instruct/ea03f6488449fcfe8cd0a678b4c64891e1427a32/patches/patch1/responses/RedisGraphPipeline.java_response.txt

     /**
      * Invokes stored procedures without arguments
-     * @param graphId graph to perform the query on
+     * @param graphId a graph to perform the query on
      * @param procedure procedure name to invoke
      * @return a response which builds result set with the procedure data */